 Tips + Notes

-- Use good quality chocolate that’s no less than 54% Cocoa solids
+- Use good quality chocolate that’s around 54-55% Cocoa solids

 - The salt is to cut sweetness, but totally optional.